raphamorim/flash/README.md

 ## TODO

 - [ ] Remove interop custom functions from `run_interop` and allow to receive as parameter.
-It split the current code there to `bin.rs` file.
+It will split the current code there to `bin.rs` file.
 - [ ] Functions for parser and interop.
 - [ ] Loops for parser and interop.
 - [ ] Array for parser and interop.